In the case of an after-hour emergency repair that requires an electrical inspection:

-Send the paper via email to email@example.com or give to a lineman when they arrive on site
+- Send the paper via email to Emergency Repairs or give it to a lineman when they arrive on site

-Click here to download the Emergency Wiring Statement.
-Before electricity may be furnished, this certificate must be completed in its entirety and returned to SCI REMC.
+Download the Emergency Wiring Statement (PDF).
+Before electricity may be furnished, this certificate must be completed in its entirety and returned to South Central Indiana REMC.

 All electricians must be on the approved list of qualified electricians for the county where work is performed.